-Best HIPAA Compliance Software for Independent Providers (Comparison Guide)
+Top HIPAA Compliance Software for Independent Practices — Honest Comparison (2026)

 Most HIPAA compliance software is designed for hospitals and large healthcare systems — not independent practitioners.
 If you're a solo physician, dentist, therapist, chiropractor, or small practice owner, you've probably noticed that "enterprise solutions" come with enterprise prices, unnecessary complexity, and features you'll never use.